XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Market Average

-Comparison of Moomoo fees with market averages.
+Comparison of fees between Moomoo and the market average.

 Assets & Markets